batuhanozel20/deathRace/README.md

 7) Powerup Mechanic Should be added
 Powerup Mechanic: If car crosses over a platform and if there is a powerup on this platform, car should gain this powerup Powerups Planning to add: Minigun, Shield.
-(Minigun Added but needs to be optimized)
+(Shield done.
+Minigun Added but needs to be optimized)

 8) Models should be improved.

-9) 3 AI controllled cars will be added
+9) 3 AI controllled cars will be added (DONE) ✓

 10) Race finishing position & time should be saved

 11) If first car finish race, a cooldown will start.
 After cooldown finished, racer who didn't finish race, will die.

-12) AI's skills should be improved so much (Taking powerup, Aiming to other cars etc)
+12) AI's skills should be improved so much (Taking powerup, Aiming to other cars etc) (DONE) ✓

 13)